Ion Storm: Formation

 Ion Storm was founded by John Romero, Tom Hall, Todd Porter and Jerry O'Flaherty on November 15, 1996, with its headquarters in Dallas, Texas.
 Hall came up with the name, the "Storm" part coming from Porter's first project for the company.
 The company had signed a licensing deal with Eidos Interactive for six games, and the founders planned to scoop up titles from other companies that were close to completion, finish them, and push them out quickly to bring in initial revenue.

 In a fashion similar to other dot com busts, the company spent lavishly on office decor and facilities for employees.
 The corporate headquarters of Ion Storm were located in Suite 5400, 22000 sqft of space in a penthouse suite on the 54th floor, the top floor, of the Chase Tower in Downtown Dallas.
 Ion Storm spent $2 million on the facility.
 Lisa Chadderdon of Fast Company said that the penthouse location was "unusual".
 For the first ten years after the construction of the JPMorgan Chase Tower, the penthouse location had been unleased.

 Russ Berger Design Group, a firm most known for its work in designing recording studios, was responsible for the interior design of the headquarters.
 This included a ten-foot-wide company logo set into the terrazzo floor of the lobby and matching green elevator doors.
 The headquarters included a "crash room", a dormitory facility with two beds, three couches, a VCR, a wide-screen television, and two telephone booths.
 It also housed a gaming room with a ping-pong table and four arcade machines, a changing area, and a shower room.
 The headquarters included these facilities because many employees in the video game industry work long hours at a time.
 The sun shone through the office's glass rooftop directly into the monitors of the employees, forcing them to cover their cubicles with black fabric.

 Dominion: Storm Over Gift 3

-The company's first attempt at game development was Todd Porter's real-time strategy Dominion: Storm Over Gift 3.
+The company's first game was Todd Porter's real-time strategy Dominion: Storm Over Gift 3.
 Dominion was already partially completed by Todd Porter's previous employer, 7th Level, and was expected to take $50,000 and three months to complete.
 Instead, development continued for over a year, and cost over $100,000.
-When it was finally released in 1998 it received poor ratings and equally poor sales.
+When it was finally released in 1998 it received poor ratings and equally poor sales according to a report by the Dallas Observer.